 You wouldn’t want to sleep in a cold, bright room and neither does your little one.

-Also, ensure that your child has a full tummy before bed so that you limit the possibility of them waking up during the night with a hungry tummy.
+Also, ensure that your child has a full tummy before bed so that you limit the possibility of night wakings due to being hungry.

 6. Be Consistent

-Being consistent is very important at this age.
+Being consistent is very important throughout your child’s life.

-Your child will need healthy boundaries in all aspects of their life and when it comes to sleep there is no exception!
+They will need healthy boundaries everywhere and when it comes to sleep… there is no exception!

 Already established routines that you have worked so hard to build and maintain must remain, so you will need to be patient, loving and kind but firm.